 8.2.5 Fuel Injectors—Use P/N 239-4908 fuel injectors.
 If fuel injectors are reused, exercise caution to avoid mechanical damage to or contamination of the nozzles.
 Dedicate the injectors to a particular cylinder.
 Install the injectors according to the method described in Caterpillar Service Manual Form SENR970014.
 Use Mobil EF-411,7engine oil as the build-up oil for the injector o-rings.

-8.2.6 Piston Cooling Tubes— Contact the TMC for details
+8.2.6 Piston Cooling Tubes—Aim the piston cooling tubes at the underside of the pistons according to the specifications on the TMC website.
+Contact the TMC for details

 8.2.7 New Parts—The following new parts are included in the Engine Build Parts List.
 They are not reusable.
 Clean the parts prior to use.
 A full rebuild parts list is available from the TMC2.
-For piston second rings, follow the Piston Second Ring Pre-Test Cleaning Procedure, available from the TMC.
+For piston second rings, follow the D7549 Piston Second Ring Pre-Test Cleaning Procedure, available from the TMC.
 During a test, a replacement of any of the new parts listed below will invalidate the test: